Charleston Water Quality at a Glance

 Implement Flood Protection

-Given Charleston’s vulnerability to flooding, protect your home’s water systems by installing backflow prevention devices on plumbing fixtures and considering flood-resistant materials for basement or first-floor plumbing.
+Given Charleston’s well-documented vulnerability to flooding from king tides, hurricanes, and sea-level rise, protect your home’s water systems by installing backflow prevention devices on plumbing fixtures and using flood-resistant materials for basement or ground-floor plumbing.
 Charleston Water System offers guidance for qualifying backflow prevention installations.

 water tap running